adammaj1/color_gradient/README.md

 * [(color) gradient](https://en.wikipedia.org/wiki/Color_gradient) = colormap
 * A gradient is a set of colors arranged in a linear order
 * palette
+* A colour map is a path through colour	space

 # gradient forms
 * numbers aproximating transfer function